-The evaluation will involve 140 schools.
-Half of these schools will be selected as ‘intervention schools’ and receive the Family Skills programme from January to April 2017.
-The other participating schools will run ‘business as usual’ and form the control group for the evaluation.
-These ‘control’ schools will receive £1000 for participating in all aspects of the evaluation.
+The Family Skills project was independently evaluated by NatCen.
+The evaluation involved 155 schools – half as ‘intervention schools’ which received the Family Skills programme from January to April 2017.
+The other participating schools ran ‘business as usual’ and formed the control group for the evaluation.
+For more information, see: https://educationendowmentfoundation.org.uk/projects-and-evaluation/projects/family-skills/

 Want to know more?